Soloists

 Aidan will perform at the closing concert in St. Marys church.

-Mia Odeley
+Mia Odeleye

 Mia is a versatile musician, known for her expressive style and interpretative depth.
 She has extensive experience performing both as a soloist and as part of ensembles, and is particularly drawn to composing and exploring repertoire that transcends traditional genre boundaries.